Dr. Henry J. Bowers Focus Group

-Open to all HFC students, the Focus Group engages with the experiences of Black women and men worldwide while building leadership skills.
+Open to all HFC students, the Focus Group addresses the experiences of women and men, with an emphasis on the Black experience worldwide, while building leadership skills.

-The Black Male and QUEENS (Quintessential Unique Essence of Ebony Necessary Sisters) Focus Group challenges and changes the accepted narrative regarding Black academic success.
+The Dr. Henry J. Bowers Focus Group challenges and changes the accepted narrative regarding academic success, particularly for Black students.

 We operate from a position of collective strength, rather than a deficit, to address the role, obligations, and necessity of Black manhood and womanhood in the academy and beyond.
 We are models of excellence who defy, critique, and improve prevailing images of Black men and women in the academy and throughout the world.